appvia/tako/docs/tutorials/simple-nodejs-app-workflow.md

 ### Watch for Compose and Application source code changes with Build/Push/Deploy loop enabled

-Watch for the changes to your application Compose files, as well as application source code and automatically rebuild the K8s manifests and Build/Push/Deploy the app (via Skaffold dev loop) to any Kubernetes cluster upon detected changes.
+Watch for changes to your application's Compose files plus project source code.
+Then, automatically rebuild the K8s manifests and build/push/deploy the app via Skaffold dev loop to any Kubernetes cluster upon detected changes.

 See [help](../../docs/cli/kev_dev.md) for usage examples.

 > Watch Compose and App source code changes, render manifests and build/push/deploy with Skaffold:
 ```sh